Atanas-Kichukov/GameIgdb/README.md

-First Self Project using java and thymeleaf (not finished yet).
+First Self Project using java and thymeleaf.